Stages of Assessement

-- A borderline mark in the 10-12/20 range indicates that whilst some information can be obtained from the slide, the staining is sub-optimal.
+- A borderline mark of 12/20 indicates that whilst some information can be obtained from the slide, the staining is sub-optimal.

-- Lastly, a score of less than 10/20 is given for poor immunocytochemistry that has failed to clearly demonstrate the required components.
+- Lastly, a score of 8/20 or less is given for poor immunocytochemistry that has failed to clearly demonstrate the required components.

 End of year performance record

 After the end of each fiscal year the service provides all participants with a summary of the results they achieved over the preceding year.